hypo69/hypo/pytest/gemini/src/endpoints/bots/telegram/__init__.md

 **Explanation and Improvements:**

-1. **Dummy `TelegramBot` class:**  The provided code doesn't have a `TelegramBot` class; this solution creates a dummy one for demonstration purposes.
+1. **Dummy `TelegramBot` class:**  The provided code doesn't have a `TelegramBot` class; this solution creates a dummy one for demonStartion purposes.
 Replace this with the actual `TelegramBot` class from your `hypotez/src/bots/telegram/bot.py` file.

 2. **Comprehensive Test Cases:**  The provided test cases now include:
    - `test_telegram_bot_valid_input`: Testing the `send_message` function with a valid mode ('dev').